Miqhtiedev/Miqhtiedev/README.md

 ### 👋 Hi there!!!
 I'm [Miqhtie](https://twitter.com/miqhtie)

 Hi I'm Miqhtie, a developer from New York. <br />
-I am the lead developer for [CalmGuild](https://github.com/calmguild) <br />
-and am working on [CalmBot](https://github.com/calmguild/calmbot) along with many other things
+I am working on [CalmBot](https://github.com/calmguild/calmbot) along with many other things Learning web development with react
 <br />
 <br />